James and Laura McKean

-Dr. James William McKean (1860–1949) was an American doctor and Presbyterian Missionary who worked in Thailand, supported by his wife Laura Bell McKean (née Wilson, 1870–1949).
+Dr. James William McKean (10 March 1860 – 1949) was an American doctor and Presbyterian Missionary who worked in Thailand, supported by his wife Laura Bell McKean (née Wilson, 30 January 1870 – 1949).
 James McKean ran a leprosy hospital at Chiang Mai.
 The site still exists today as the McKean Senior Centre, a support institute for older people.

-The McKeans took up entomology as a hobby, and are credited with the first scientific collection of two insect species from Thailand.
+The McKeans took up entomology as a hobby and are credited with the first scientific collection of two insect species from Thailand.

 Family

-James: James William McKean was born in Iowa on 10 March 1860 to Hugh Clark McKean (a doctor, 1829–1865) and Elizabeth (nee McGrew, 1834–1866).
-As a small child, McKean lived in Scotch Grove, Iowa.
-McKean studied medicine at Bellevue Hospital Medical College.
-At the age of 22 in 1882 McKean married Nellie Laura Banton (1861–1886) and the couple had two daughters, Ethel (1883–1960) and Elizabeth (1885–1886).
-Elizabeth, and then Nellie, died in 1886.
+James was born in Iowa on 10 March 1860 to Hugh Clark McKean (a doctor, 1829 – 1865) and Elizabeth (nee McGrew, 1834 – 1866).
+As a child, he lived in Scotch Grove, Iowa.
+He studied medicine at Bellevue Hospital Medical College.
+In 1882 he married Nellie Laura Banton (1861 – 1886), and the couple had two daughters, Ethel (1883 – 1960) and Elizabeth (1885 – 1886).

-Laura: Laura Bell McKean was born Laura Bell Willson on 30 January 1870 at Clinton, Iowa to parents Henry (a businessman and foreman of the United States Wind, Engine and Pump Company) and Kate (née Van Camp).
+Laura Bell Willson was born in Clinton, Iowa, to Henry (a businessman and foreman of the United States Wind, Engine and Pump Company) and Kate (née Van Camp).

-James and Laura married at Douglas County, Nebraska on 29 August 1889.
-Shortly after their marriage the couple headed for Thailand where they began their Missionary work.
+James and Laura married at Douglas County, Nebraska, on 29 August 1889.
+Shortly after their marriage the couple headed for Thailand where they began their missionary work.
 James and Laura had two children: Katherine (born c.
 1890) and James Hugh McKean (b.1893).

 Medical missionary work

-When the McKeans arrived in Thailand they joined Missionary Daniel McGilvary, who had been working in Thailand since 1858.
+When the McKeans arrived in Thailand they joined missionary Daniel McGilvary, who had been working in Thailand since 1858.
 McGilvary had overseen the introduction of quinine use and smallpox vaccination to Thailand.

-Within an hour of arriving in Chiang Mai, James McKean was called to treat his first medical patient, and his early operations were performed on the porch of his bungalow.
-Dr McKean realised that a better medical facility was needed, and appealed to the McCormick family of Chicago who funded the building of a hospital.
-McKean felt that separating Leprosy patients from the rest of the community and caring for them separately was the best hope of eradicating the disease in Thailand, as had been done in Europe, and he appealed for land for constructing a hospital to the governor of Chiang Mai who gifted part of an island near the city.
+Upon arriving in Chiang Mai, James was called to treat his first medical patient, and his early operations were performed on the porch of his bungalow.
+McKean realised that a better medical facility was needed and appealed to the McCormick family of Chicago who funded the building of a hospital.
+McKean felt that separating leprosy patients from the rest of the community and caring for them separately was the best hope of eradicating the disease in Thailand, as had been done in Europe, and he appealed for land for constructing a hospital to the governor of Chiang Mai who gifted part of an island near the city.

-Dr McKean oversaw building of a vaccine laboratory at the Chiang Mai hospital in 1904.
-The hospital then employed 140 men to evangelize, distribute medicines and vaccines.
-McKean had particular regard for a man named Ai Keo, who worked at the hospital as Head Nurse and Steward: "faithful to every duty, constant, kind and unselfish in the care of our poor sufferers, I verily believe Ai Keo has done more for his own people than any Lao man that ever lived."
+McKean oversaw building of a vaccine laboratory at the Chiang Mai hospital in 1904.
+The hospital employed 140 men to evangelize, distribute medicines and vaccines.
+McKean had particular regard for a man named Ai Keo, who worked at the hospital as head nurse and steward: "faithful to every duty, constant, kind and unselfish in the care of our poor sufferers, I verily believe Ai Keo has done more for his own people than any Lao man that ever lived."

-Dr James McKean and Laura retired and returned to the United States in 1931.
+James and Laura retired and returned to the United States in 1931.